dominikwodniok/dualmc/README.md

     $ make
     $ ./dmc -help

+A basic CMAKE file is provided as well.
-For Windows or OS X the adept programmer should have no problems setting up a small project.
+If this still does not suit you under Windows or OS X the adept programmer should have no problems setting up a small project.

 ## RAW Files
 The example application can only read 8-bit and 16-bit volume data sets in the